Dice-Sensei/spselit-javascript/12-DOM.md

 # Domain Object Model

 DOM or Domain Object Model is a document - the website which we see.
-It is tree like structure from nodes which can be manipulated from **Javascript**.

 Domain Object Model is build from provided `*.html` file before page is rendered to user.

+## Structure

+DOM is represented as a node tree.
+The root is website which has two direct children `doctype` and `html` then `html` has children `head` and `body` and so on creating whole website.

+All these nodes can be be manipulated from **Javascript**.
+Not just editing current but also adding and removing them.

+Note: Manipulation of DOM is resource intensive and many frameworks either manipulate virtual version and then swap it or batch changes to it.

 ## Selecting values